 Bradley Stone's ex-mother-in-law lay in her bed with a slashed throat.
 Her mother lay on the floor with a gunshot wound to her right eye.
 The scene of this double-murder was awash in the victims' blood.

 Shortly after the discovery of the two Bradley Stone ex-in-laws, a 911 call was made from an apartment complex in nearby Lower Salford where Stone's 33-year-old ex-wife Nicole resided.
 A neighbor in the Pheasant Run apartments reported hearing a disturbance followed by three or four gunshots that came from Nicole's unit.
-Following the disturbance, the neighbor saw Stone putting his daughters into a green Ford and driving off.
-(Stone dropped the girls off at an acquaintance's house in Pennsburg.
+Following the disturbance the neighbor saw Mr. Stone putting his daughters into a green Ford and driving off.
+(He dropped the girls off at an acquaintance's house in Pennsburg.
 They were unharmed.)

 In Nicole Stone's apartment police officers found the victim lying on her bed with two gunshot wounds to her face.
 On the bed lay the murder weapon, Bradley Stone's .40-caliber Heckler & Koch pistol.